Mike Tirico: Radio career

-Award
+Awards

 In 2017, Tirico won the Marty Glickman Award for Leadership in Sports Media from the S.I.
 Newhouse School of Public Communications.

 Personal life

 Tirico and his wife Debbie, a Michigan native, have two children.
 The Tiricos have lived in Ann Arbor, Michigan, since 1999.

-He has famously stated that he has seen pictures of his father and immediate family, all of whom are of Italian ancestry.
-"The only contact I had growing up was with my mom’s side of the family.
-And they are all as white as the refrigerator I’m standing in front of right now."
-In regard to a genealogical test to see if he has a black ancestor, he said "Yeah.
-I’d like to find out the truth at some point, so I can answer questions for my kids", but made it clear he does not feel any urgency.
+Tirico's parents, Donald and Maria, were separated when he was about 4, and he says he has since lost contact with his father's side of the family.
+His mother's side of the family are all of Italian ancestry.
+He at one point said: "The only contact I had growing up was with my mom's side of the family.
+And they are all as white as the refrigerator I'm standing in front of right now."
+In regard to a genealogical test to see if he has a black ancestor, he said: "Yeah.
+I'd like to find out the truth at some point, so I can answer questions for my kids", but made it clear he did not feel any urgency.
+In September 2022, Tirico acknowledged that his father is African American.

-In September 2022, Tirico acknowledged that his father is African-American.
+In May 2025 Tirico prematurely left NBC Sports' coverage of the 2025 Kentucky Derby after suffering a serious allergic food reaction, with Ahmed Fareed filling in to host the rest of the broadcast.
+In a segment on NBC's Today a few days later, Tirico explained that he has had a nut allergy for his whole life.
+He encouraged viewers to "ask, inquire, be curious, and be courteous to those who have nut allergies or other food allergies."